-The linking process worked well, but it looked a little glitch-y from the Pearler user log in side (as if it had not been linked even though it was) – I reported the issue to the Pearler team and they said they would look into it ASAP.
+The linking process worked well, but it looked a little glitch-y from the Pearler user log in side (as if it had not been linked even though it was) – I reported the issue to the Pearler team and they got into fixing it that same day.

 An interview with the founders of Pearler

 Because who doesn’t love a good Q and A, right?
 I have invited Kurt and the team from Pearler to come onto CaptainFI.com and have a chat about the platform, and where its headed.
 We also had a great chat over Zoom and I expect to have the podcast out for you all shortly.